Client: Holmwood House

 Holmwood House is the finest and most elaborate residential villa designed by Scottish architect Alexander “Greek” Thomson.
 It is also rare in retaining much of its interior decor, and being open to the public.
 The villa is located at 61-63 Netherlee Road, Cathcart on the southern suburbs of Glasgow.

 Holmwood was constructed for James Couper, a paper manufacturer in 1857-1858.
 Couper owned the Millholm paper mill in the valley of the White Water of Cart immediately below the villa.

-A few obstacles, the large colony of Bats delayed some of the installation as preservation of the area they inhabited was imperative.
+A few obstacles, including the large colony of Bats, delayed some of the installation as preservation of the area they inhabited was imperative.
 Despite this, the results were something that we are very proud of.